eoscanada/eos-bios/README.md

 in `launch.yaml`, so that everyone can check this was created after Bitcoin's block, and cannot be replayed.

+The `private_key_used` would only be present in the _Kickstart data_ coming from the BIOS Boot node.
+Other ABPs would not have that.

 Sabotaging the network
 ----------------------